 The National Park Service (NPS) is closely monitoring and responding to the COVID-19 pandemic.
 Following guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local officials, we continue to adapt to changing conditions while maintaining public access at a majority of NPS sites.

-More than two thirds of the 419 units of the National Park System are available to visitors.
+Most of the 421 units of the National Park System are available to visitors.
 However, some facilities and services may be limited.
 As operations are changing on a park-by-park basis, we recommend visitors check with individual parks for specific details about their operations, including campgrounds.

 Staying Safe in Parks and Recreating Responsibly